 From a legal perspective, drugs alternative to ranitidine are available as products licensed according to one of three categories:

-- Over the counter options, formally known as Genera Sale List (GSL) items.
+- Over the counter options also known as Genera Sale List (GSL) items.
 GSL products can be sold in any retail outlets such as supermarkets, shops, etc.

 - Pharmacy-only medicines (P) are only available from pharmacies or online pharmacies that operate under the supervision of a pharmacist.